brunoperry/gizmo_wasm/README.md

 ## Test it

-Just run index.html on localhost, no dependencies needed.
+Run index.html on localhost, no dependencies needed.

 ## Try out different models